Technical features new to Windows Vista: Audio stack architecture

 Applications communicate with the audio driver through Sessions, and these Sessions are programmed through the Windows Audio Session API (WASAPI).
 In general, WASAPI operates in two modes.
-In exclusive mode (also called DMA mode), unmixed audio streams are rendered directly to the audio adapter and no other application's audio will play and signal processing has no effect.
-Exclusive mode is useful for applications that demand the least amount of intermediate processing of the audio data or those that want to output compressed audio data such as Dolby Digital, DTS or WMA Pro over S/PDIF.
+In exclusive mode (also called DMA mode), unmixed audio streams are rendered directly to the audio adapter by an application, and no other application's audio will play, and signal processing has no effect.
+Exclusive mode is useful for applications that demand the least amount of intermediate processing of the audio data or those that want to output compressed audio data such as Dolby Digital, DTS or WMA Pro over S/PDIF, and exclusive mode is sometimes useful for Bit-Perfect music playback.
 WASAPI exclusive mode is similar to kernel streaming in function, but no kernel mode programming is required.
-In shared mode, audio streams are rendered by the application and optionally applied per-stream audio effects known as Local Effects (LFX) (such as per-session volume control).
-Then the streams are mixed by the global audio engine, where a set of global audio effects (GFX) may be applied.
-Finally, they're rendered on the audio device.
+In shared mode, audio streams are rendered by the application and applied per-stream audio effects known as Local Effects (LFX) (such as per-session volume control), then the streams are mixed by the global audio engine, where a set of Global Audio Effects (GFX) may be applied.
+Finally, they're rendered to the audio device.

 After passing through WASAPI, all host-based audio processing, including custom audio processing, can take place.
-Host-based processing modules are referred to as Audio Processing Objects, or APOs.
+Host-based audio enhancement or sound effect processing modules are referred to as Audio Processing Objects, or APOs.
 All these components operate in user mode, only the audio driver runs in kernel mode.
+In exclusive mode, many APOs are bypassed; ASIO and OpenAL are not affected by APO.

 The Windows Kernel Mixer (KMixer) is completely gone.
+The WASAPI mixer (audiodg.exe) is running in user mode.
 DirectSound and MME are emulated as Session instances rather than being directly connected to the audio driver.
 This does have the effect of preventing DirectSound from being hardware-accelerated, and completely removes support for DirectSound3D and EAX extensions, however APIs such as ASIO and OpenAL are not affected.